-Flying the Aboriginal or Torres Strait Island flag acknowledges the important role they have to play in our community.
+Flying the Australian Aboriginal Flag or Torres Strait Islander Flag acknowledges the important role they have to play in our community.

-8.1 Aboriginal Flag
+8.1 Australian Aboriginal Flag

-The Aboriginal flag was designed by Mr Harold Thomas, a Lurtija man born in Mparntwe, Alice Springs, who designed the flag in the 1970 whilst working as a survey artist at the South Australian Museum.
+The Australian Aboriginal Flag was designed by Mr Harold Thomas, a Lurtija man born in Mparntwe, Alice Springs, who designed the flag in 1970 whilst working as a survey artist at the South Australian Museum.
 It was created as a symbol of unity and national identity for Aboriginal people during the Land Rights Movement of the early 1970s and connects all Aboriginal People.
-Mr Harold Thomas, known in the Aboriginal as Uncle Harold was part of the stolen generations.
+Mr Harold Thomas, known in the Aboriginal community as Uncle Harold, was part of the stolen generations.

 The flag was first flown on 12 July 1971 in Adelaide.
 It became the official flag of the Aboriginal Tent Embassy in 1972 and was proclaimed by the Australian Government as an official 'Flag of Australia' in 1995.
+Australian Aboriginal Flag is the name used in the 2008 Government proclamation.